charleneostang/charleneostang.github.io/interests.md

 *	UCAS applications and Oxbridge interviews
 * [British Biology Olympiad](https://ukbiologycompetitions.org) and Finals

-This has grown through my Science Societies across the University of Cambridge, my Sixth Form Bio & Chem Society, volunteering for platforms such as [ProjectAccess.org](https://projectaccess.org), and volunteering for Trinity College Access & Outreach (highlight: [the Stonehouse residential](https://www.trin.cam.ac.uk/news/why-volunteering-on-the-stonehouse-residential-was-the-highlight-of-my-summer/)).

-As a result, over the past 4 years, I have developed a bank of resources and presentations.
+Over the past 4 years, I have developed a bank of resources and presentations.
 Please do reach out if you would be interested in accessing these.

+This initiative has grown through my Science Societies across the University of Cambridge, my Sixth Form Bio & Chem Society, volunteering for platforms such as [ProjectAccess.org](https://projectaccess.org), and volunteering for Trinity College Access & Outreach (highlight: [the Stonehouse residential](https://www.trin.cam.ac.uk/news/why-volunteering-on-the-stonehouse-residential-was-the-highlight-of-my-summer/)).

 # Communicate understanding
 Over the past 5 years, I have founded, supported and led over 5 student societies.